Benjamin-Skinner/benjaminkskinner/src/content/posts/2020s-lessons.md

 status: public
 ---

+## 2025: Standards

+The standard required to achieve an ambitious goal is often much higher than I expect.
+Getting there demands more time, sacrifice, and suffering than a naive assessment would suggest.
+The goal post always looks closer than it really is.

 ## 2024: Patience

 Do not get excited about a hypothetical scenario.
 Wait to be happy until it is